g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 	 </blockquote>
 	<br>
 <!--  -->
-	Or of course Wittgenstein, the most radical janitor:
+	Or Wittgenstein, the radical janitor:
 	 "<i>In philosophy we are not laying foundations but tidying a room, in the process of which we have to touch everything a dozen times.</i>"
 	<br><br>
 <!-- -->